hlwander/bvr_zoops_code/README.md

 8. Run `2020-2021_NMDS.R` to create the hourly driver multipanel figure using 2020-2021 zooplankton data (Fig. S8).

 Note that `zoops_EDI.R` script was used to get zooplankton data into the correct format for publication on EDI (LINK HERE).

+## Data availability

+Zooplankton data used in this analysis are published to the EDI data repository (link here).
+Coversions are in the conversions folder, etc.